vfmd/vfmd-spec/doc/specification.md

- 1. The HTML parser detects a complete self-closing HTML tag (this also includes tags empty by definition in HTML4, like `<br>` and `<img src="">`)
+ 1. The HTML parser detects a complete self-closing HTML tag (this also includes tags empty by definition in HTML4, like `<br>` and `<img src="picture.jpg">`, for example)

     If this happens first, the following is done:

-     1. The text that represents the opening HTML tag is identified as a _span tag candidate_, and identified as a **self-closing HTML tag**.
+     1. The text that represents the self-closing HTML tag is identified as a **self-closing HTML tag**

-     2. For HTML output, the text that represents the self-closing HTML tag shall be included in the output verbatim.
+     2. For HTML output, the text that represents the self-closing HTML tag shall be included in the output verbatim

+     3. Set [consumed-character-count] to the length of the _self-closing HTML tag_

  2. The HTML parser detects a complete opening HTML tag.

     If this happens first, the following is done:

-     1. The text that represents the opening HTML tag is identified as a _span tag candidate_, and interpreted as an **opening HTML tag**
+     1. The text that represents the opening HTML tag is identified as an **opening HTML tag**

      2. A new node is pushed onto the [stack of potential opening span tags] with the following [properties][stack-node-properties]: